 You do NOT need to use Verify – DWP has alternatives to confirm claimant ID.
 When making a new UC claim there is no entitlement condition to use GOV.UK Verify to confirm your identity/address history.
 When making a new claim instead of using Verify you can select the option “I cannot do this online“.
 You can then add a note to your UC Journal asking to get a telephone call-back to undertake your first new claim appointment, as many claimants are finding it almost impossible to make appointments over the phone.
 This information has been supplied by Frank Zola via his very useful blog.

-Universal Credit went full service in Edinburgh from 28 November 2018.
+Universal Credit (UC) went full service in Edinburgh from 28 November 2018.
 This means all new claims for the six benefits that UC replaced will now have to be claims for UC.

 UC is an attack on claimants and the working class as a whole.
 It must be resisted and made unworkable.
-We say Stop and Scrap UC.
+We say Stop and Scrap Universal Credit.
 Demonstrating regularly at Jobcentres, as ECAP does often, is just one step in the resistance.